-The Master of Public Health (MPH) is the most widely recognized professional degree for those wishing to enter or advance in the field of public health.
-George Mason’s MPH program provides coursework in the five core disciplines of public health — epidemiology, biostatistics, health administration, social and behavioral sciences, and environmental health with advanced training in seven highly specialized concentrations.
+The Master of Public Health (MPH) is the foremost professional degree, recognized worldwide, for those wishing to enter or advance in the field of public health.
+Our MPH program prepares students with the foundational public health knowledge and competencies to address the most pressing and emerging health problems through seven concentrations:

 George Mason's accredited Master of Social Work (MSW) program, which began in the fall of 2002, prepares students for advanced social work practice.
 Our MSW program provides students with an initial Generalist year, followed by a year of Specialized study.
 Students have the option of enrolling under a two-year, three-year, or four-year plan.
 Those who have earned a BSW degree from a CSWE-accredited program may qualify for the Advanced Standing program.

 This certificate prepares students for the Family Psychiatric Mental Health Nurse Practitioner (FPMHNP) role through formal study in the theory and practice of advanced practice psychiatric nursing in a variety of practice settings within the health care delivery system.
 Graduates will be eligible for prescriptive authority and will have the potential to perform a variety of mental health services, including medication management and psychotherapy.
 Course and practice content focus on the assessment and management of serious mental illness.